ashen0240/InfiniteRunnerWeb05/README.md

 The game is based on forces, so don't accelerate too much or you won't be able to change directions quickly

-R to retart, Space to continue, Arrow keys to move
+R to restart, Space to continue, Arrow keys to move

 Each point is awarded when you pass two tiles